-Alopecia areata causes specific areas of baldness that appear randomly throughout your scalp.
-This hair loss can be temporary, semi-permanent (recurring) or permanent and can also affect facial (beard) hair in men, and eyebrows, eyelashes and body hair in both sexes.
+Alopecia Areata causes specific areas of baldness that appear randomly throughout your scalp.
+This hair loss can be temporary, semi-permanent (recurring) or permanent and can affect eyebrows, eyelashes and body hair; as well as beard hair in men.

 It very rarely leads to a universal loss of hair, or ‘alopecia universalis’.

 How Common Is Alopecia Areata?

 Alopecia areata affects approximately 4% of the population (90,000 in the UK alone), and around 98% of those diagnosed recover.
 Alopecia areata can affect all ethnic groups and ages, but is most likely to occur between the ages of 20 and 50.
 It occurs equally in both men and women.